pimotte/nomic/README.md

 Pull Requests that ouline a valid Transfer can in all other aspects be regarded as non rule-change Pull Requests.

+**366** *Tit for Tat*

+The Sender in a Transfer X can add conditions to those outlined in the rules that make that specific Transfer X valid.
+The Receiver must post a comment describing the resolution of these extra conditions with validity as a result, before he can accept the Transfer.

 # Criminal Law

 ## Mutable Rules